White House again delays healthcare mandate for employers

 The rules finalize draft proposals issued in December 2012 and took into consideration comments from businesses and congressional members, the Treasury Department said.

-Teachers and other education employees will not be treated as part-time for the year even though their schools are closed or their work hours are limited in the summer, the rules said.
+Teachers and other education employees will not be treated as part-time for the year even, although their schools are closed or their work hours are limited in the summer, the rules said.

 Additional safe harbors in the rules aim to make it easier for businesses to determine whether the coverage they offer is affordable to employees.

+For coverage of an employee’s spouse and children, the final rules spare businesses from dependent coverage in 2015, as long as businesses are taking steps to offer this coverage in 2016.

+(This refile corrects spelling of last name of U.S. Chamber of Commerce president to Donohue in paragraphs 14, 15)

-Additional reporting by David Morgan; Editing by Karey Van Hall, Peter Cooney and Amanda Kwan
+Additional reporting by David Morgan; Editing by Karey Van Hall, Peter Cooney, Amanda Kwan and Andre Grenon